Hollywood producer Arnon Milchan testifies at Netanyahu corruption trial over 'supply line' of gifts

 Prosecution and defense lawyers are questioning Milchan in a hotel conference room in Brighton.
 While no journalists are allowed to be present there, Netanyahu’s wife Sara, on a private visit to Britain, will sit in.

+Netanyahu, who has attended some of the hearings during his trial, arrived to the courtroom shortly after testimony began, flanked by his security detail and aides.
+Milchan, who is not charged in the case, greeted him in Hebrew using Netanyahu's nickname: “Shalom, Bibi!”

-Israeli Channel 13 aired footage of Sara Netanyahu and Milchan walking separately up the stairs in the hotel.
+Israeli Channel 13 aired footage of Sara Netanyahu and Milchan, 78, walking separately up the stairs in the hotel.
 A screen was set up in the Jerusalem courtroom to air the testimony.

 According to the indictment, Milchan, whose production credits include such hits as “Pretty Woman" and “12 Years a Slave,” gave Netanyahu and his wife boxes of cigars and crates of champagne over a period of several years that, along with jewelry, amounted to a value of nearly $200,000 — what the indictment describes as a “supply line” of lavish gifts.